 Hairpieces were used to add detail, like a chignon or a plait.
-They were also used to add length or volume, as sometimes hair fashions changed quicker than hair could grow.
-You could also easily turn short hair into an updo for the evening.
+They also added length or volume, as sometimes hair fashions changed quicker than hair could grow.
+Therefore, a woman could easily turn short hair into an updo for the evening.

-Made from real hair, the pieces came in all colours so could be matched to the wearer’s own hair colour, or a fashion colour used for contrast.
-Some pieces came ready curled and styled – they simply needed pinning onto the head and dressing in with the natural hair.
+Pieces came in all sorts of colours so they could be colour-matched to the wearer’s hair colour.
+Likewise, a fashion colour could create contrast.
+Some hairpieces came ready curled and styled – they just needed pinning onto the head and dressing in with the natural hair.

 Wearing flowers in the hair was popular with teens.
 In the mid-1950s, flowers became quite trendy and wreaths of carnations and daisies were worn around the head.
 A rose corsage was worn on the side of the head or pinned into a chignon.

 Headbands were made of plastic, metal and material.
 They could be plain or decorated with things like flowers, jewels or fur.

 Headbands helped when growing out shorter hairstyles like the Italian cut.
 For example, a thin headband was placed over the front hair, pulling it smooth.
 The back hair would then be fluffed out.